Where to Spend a Rainy Day in London

 Hit up Queens Ice and Bowl and settle that friendly dispute of who can knock down the most pins and fall over the least while combining ice skating and bowling!If you’re looking for an all-in-one entertainment venue, Queens Ice and Bowl is the one.
 With 50,000 square feet of ice skating, bowling, karaoke, bar and video arcade, it’s a great place for families to bring restless children.
 The venue also boasts its freshly made Italian ice cream alongside a variety of other popular and house-made meals to fill you up after a long day of fun-filled activities. – Lots of fun for kids, young and old!

-Discover even more amazing places to explore in London and 5 other cities with our free app.
+Discover hidden places to go in Munich and 5 other cities with our free app.
+Download KOMPAS at www.GetKompas.com